Nick Petree

-Nick Scott Petree (born July 16, 1990) is a former American professional baseball pitcher, who last pitched in Minor League Baseball for the St. Louis Cardinals organization.
+Nick Scott Petree (born July 16, 1990) is an American former professional baseball pitcher, who last pitched in Minor League Baseball for the St. Louis Cardinals organization.
 Petree played college baseball for the Missouri State Bears, earning All-American honors in three seasons.

 College career

 Petree enrolled at Missouri State University to play college baseball for the Missouri State Bears.
 After sitting out his freshman year recovering from Tommy John surgery, Petree returned for the 2011 season, going 9-2 with a 2.81 earned run average (ERA), earning Freshman All-American and Missouri Valley Conference Freshman of the Year honors.

 As a redshirt sophomore in 2012, Petree made his mark as one of the best pitchers in college baseball, going 10-4 with 1.01 ERA, the lowest ERA in college baseball.
 Petree was named the Collegiate Baseball Louisville Slugger National Player of the Year, the Missouri Valley Conference Pitcher of the Year and earned first-team All-American honors.
 Petree was also a finalist for the Dick Howser Trophy and the Golden Spikes Award.
 Petree went 10-4 with a 1.01 ERA in his redshirt junior (academic senior) season.